autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## validator
 A [participant](/glossary/#participant) [node](/glossary/#node) that has registered as a validator on an [Autonity network](/glossary/#autonity-network).
 Validator nodes may be selected to the [consensus committee](/glossary/#consensus-committee) and participate in [consensus](/glossary/#consensus) if they have enough [bonded](/glossary/#bond) [stake](/glossary/#staking).

+## vote period

+An Autonity network's configured [voting period](/glossary/#voting-period) for price voting and aggregation) by the oracle network.

 ## voting period

 The period of time measured in [blocks](/glossary/#block) over which [Autonity oracles](/glossary/#autonity-oracle-server-oas) submit price data reports and an aggregated median price is computed for the [currency pair](/glossary/#currency-pair) provided an Autonity network provides a median price.
 See [voting round](/glossary/#voting-round).

 ## voting power

 The amount of stake bonded by [delegation](/glossary/#delegation) to a [validator](/glossary/#validator).
 A validator's voting power may also be referred to as its _weight_.
 The sum of stake bonded to validators that are members of a [consensus committee](/glossary/#consensus-committee) may be referred to as the _total voting power_ of the committee.

 ## voting round